SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

 **Customer Template** displays a standardized format or structure used in customer relationship management (CRM) systems to consistently collect and organize customer information.

+    * The template configuration for these functions will affect the web and mobile app *

 <br>

 **Navigate to the section by clicking it.**<br>